arishokri/linux-utilities/Asus-zen-duo/README.md

     c.
 For setting the shortcut, attach and detach the keyboard so it registers it as the keybinding.
     d.
 Press add.
     e.
 Log out and log back in.
-9. In order to automatically disable the bottom screen at the GUI login, modify the `screen-toggle.desktop` and put it in the `nano ~/.config/autostart/` directory (create if doesn't exist).
+9. In order to automatically disable the bottom screen at the GUI login, modify the `screen-toggle.desktop` and put it in the `~/.config/autostart/` directory (create if doesn't exist).

 ## Brightness Sync
 Normally you can only change the brightness of the upper display and have to GUI control over the brightness of the bottom display.